 - Contrast to +11 to pull out more of the cloud details

 - Set highlights to -100 to reduce blown out areas.

 - Increase shadow to 75 and white clipping to 1

 - Set blue to 51

 - Set clarity to 33

 There were some cranes that could be seen near the tops of some of the buildings.
 I didn't like these, so I imported a copy of the image (with Lightroom adjustments) into Adobe Photoshop and used content aware fill and clone stamping tools to remove them.
 The resultant image was imported back into Adobe Lightroom.

-I then imported a copy of the image (with Lightroom adjustments) into Nik Color Efex Pro and applied the Reflector Efex preset with setting of Gold for the method with a light intensity of 33%.
+I then imported a copy of the image (with Lightroom adjustments) into Nik Color Efex Pro and applied the Reflector Efex preset with the setting of Gold for the method with a light intensity of 33%.